‘We are just gonna go out and start slaughtering them’: Three cops fired after racist talk of killing black residents

 The officers’ vile discussions came to light purely by chance.
 On June 4, a sergeant was conducting routine video reviews when she found a nearly two-hour long clip from Piner’s cruiser created by an “accidental activation,” according to a department report.
 After listening to the racist discussion, she alerted a superior who started an internal investigation.

-Piner, a Wilmington cop since 1998, began the recording by expressing his fury about the ongoing protests against police brutality and racial injustice in the wake of George Floyd’s death.
+Piner, a Wilmington police officer since 1998, began the recording by expressing his fury about the ongoing protests against police brutality and racial injustice in the wake of George Floyd’s death.
 Speaking to Gilmore, who had apparently pulled his cruiser up alongside Piner’s car, he complained that local police only cared about “kneeling down with the black folks.”

-Gilmore, hired by the department in 1997, said that whites were now “worshiping blacks,” adding that he’d seen a video of a “fine looking white girl and this little punk pretty boy bowing down and kissing their toes.”
+Gilmore, hired by the department in 1997, said that whites were now “worshiping blacks,” adding he’d seen a video of a “fine looking white girl and this little punk pretty boy bowing down and kissing their toes.”

 The two then complained about black officers on the force, calling one a “piece of s---” and complaining that another was “sitting on his a--” during the protests.
 “Let’s see how his boys take care of him when s--- gets rough, see if they don’t put a bullet in his head,” Piner said.

 Piner soon left to check out an alarm, investigators found.
-About an hour later, Moore, who also was hired in 1997, called him to describe a recent arrest of a black woman, repeatedly calling her a racial slur.
+Later, Moore, who also was hired in 1997, called him to describe a recent arrest of a black woman, repeatedly calling her a racial slur.

 “She needed a bullet in the head right then and move on,” Moore said of the woman.
 “Let’s move the body out of the way and keep going.”

-Later, while complaining about a black magistrate judge whom Moore called a “f------ negro judge,” Moore added, “It’s bad man because not all black people are like that.”
+Later, while complaining about a black judge whom Moore called a “f------ negro magistrate,” Moore added, “It’s bad man because not all black people are like that.”

 “Most of 'em,” Piner responded.